RosettaCommons/documentation/SEWING.md

 -sewing:max_clash_score 0
 ```

-Due to the computational expense of is recommended to run the above command using a large number of processors using MPI.
+Due to the computational expense, it is recommended to run the above command using a large number of processors using MPI.
 The result will be one score plain-text file per MPI process (e.g. pdb.scores.0, pdb.scores.1, etc).
 For most production-size databases, the resultant score files will be very large.
-To increase speed during assembly it is required that the entire set of plain-text score files be converted into a single, binary score file.
+To increase speed during assembly, it is required that the entire set of plain-text score files be converted into a single, binary score file.
 To accomplish this conversion, first combine the plain text score files:
 ```
 cat pdb.scores.* > pdb.scores
 ```